 The first year I did this at breakfast, thinking I would have it as part of lunch.

 But then I tasted it.
 And ate half immediately.

-This is my second banadora year.
-I have enjoyed it with slices of dense wholegrain toast, smeared with feta, ricotta or hummus.
-I am already anticipating this year’s version over the chilled not-grain-but-taste-grain-like seeds I have been craving lately: will scoop it over a chilled combo of cooked millet and quinoa, with chickpeas tossed in, it’s a meal.
+I have enjoyed it with slices of dense wholegrain toast, which is first smeared with feta, ricotta or hummus.
+And it’s excellent, too, over chilled not-grain-but-taste-grain-like seeds I have been craving lately: over a chilled combo of cooked millet and quinoa, with chickpeas tossed in, it’s a meal.
 But what a good addition it as one of many vegetable dishes, to make a quietly vegan Mediterranean type meal.